 Your surgeon will schedule your follow-up consultation according to the time your nose needs to heal.

 It does not happen often but the cast may become loose before it’s time to remove it.
-The most common reason is that swelling to your nose has contriduted to the cast peeling, but another common reason is oily skin on the nose that causes the cast to become less adhered to the skin.
+The most common reason is that swelling to your nose has contributed to the cast peeling, but another common reason is oily skin on the nose that causes the cast to become less adhered to the skin.

 If this happens to you, carefully apply an additional layer of tape to the top of the existing one.